Love is in the Air: 10 Birds that Mate for Life

 2. Barn Owls

-Barn Owls up the ante during courtship.
-Males hunt extra in order to provide the female with extra food.
+Barn Owls form strong bonds during courtship.
+Males hunt extra in order to provide the female with food.
 Males also do a courtship flight for the female with loud wing flaps and screeches involved.

 3. Lovebirds

-According to the Smithsonian Magazine, Lovebirds start mating around 10-months old and pair for life, which is typically 15-years.
+According to the Smithsonian Magazine, Lovebirds start mating around 10 months old and pair for life, which is around 15 years.
 Keeping one partner is important for their social hierarchy.
-Lovebirds who lose their partner are known to show signs of heartbreak, involving erratic or depressed behavior.
+Lovebirds that lose their partner show signs of heartbreak, involving erratic or depressed behavior.

 4. Atlantic Puffins

-Atlantic Puffins are usually monogamous and will return to the same burrow nesting sight year after year.
+Atlantic Puffins are usually monogamous and return to the same burrow nesting sight every year.
 According to Hey Iceland, some have been documented together for more than 20 years.

 5. Canada Geese